Silverstein (band): Misery Made Me (2021–2023)

 On April 15, 2021, the band released the single "Bankrupt", followed by another single on November 18, 2021, "It's Over".
 After a one-week teasing period, the band released another single titled "Ultraviolet" on February 24, 2022.
 Alongside the single, the band announced their next studio album, Misery Made Me, which was released on May 6, 2022.

-On December 2, 2022, a 26-track remixed and remastered version of their 3rd studio album Arrivals & Departures was published to streaming services.
+On December 2, 2022, a 26-track remixed and remastered version of their third studio album Arrivals & Departures was published to streaming services.
 Tracks 1-13 are remixed/remastered, and tracks 14-26 are the original mixes.
 It was originally released on vinyl for the 2022 Record Store Day, limited to 3900 copies.

 Antibloom and Pink Moon (2024–present)

-On August 22, 2024, the band released a single, titled "Skin & Bones", which they followed with "Confession", released in October 17, 2024.
+On August 22, 2024, the band released a single, titled "Skin & Bones", which they followed with "Confession", released on October 17, 2024.
 In the same year the band announced a duology album.
 Antibloom, the first part, was released on February 21, 2025, with Pink Moon, the second part, released on September 19, 2025.

-Artistry
+The band performed at the Sonic Temple music festival in Columbus, Ohio in earlier that year in May.
+The band will tour in 2026 with support from Story of the Year and Origami Angel.

 Musical style and influences

 Silverstein has been described as "musically schizophrenic."
 The band's "hybrid sound" has been characterized as a "screamo-tinged brand of melodic hardcore", incorporating various elements of "shimmering" emo, punk rock, "gritty, hot-blooded" post-hardcore, and "soaring" indie rock.
 Critics have also made note of elements of math rock, heavy metal, hardcore punk, emo pop, skate punk and power pop apparent in the band's style.
 The band's heavy end has drawn comparisons to Suicidal Tendencies and Motörhead, while its pop sensibilities have drawn comparisons to Dashboard Confessional.
 It has been suggested that the band's music could potentially help "introduce [hardcore punk] to the pop legion," while also being characterized as "music to scare your parents with."

-The band's influences include Grade, At the Drive-In, Orchid, Green Day, Rites Of Spring, the Get Up Kids, Sunny Day Real Estate, Mineral, Knapsack, NOFX, Rancid, Lagwagon, and Pennywise.

-Vocals and instrumentation
+PopMatters stated that "in emo-ness and heaviness, Silverstein represents a middle ground between Jimmy Eat World and Killswitch Engage.

 The band's music makes use of both screaming and clean vocals, both of which are provided by lead vocalist Shane Told, who alternates between the techniques.
-According to Greg Prato of AllMusic, "It sounds like the band has two singers -- a pop singer and a hardcore screamer -- but it turns out it's just ol' Shane Told doing his best Dr. Jeckyll and Mr. Hyde impersonation," adding that the band "refus[e] to align themselves completely with either hard rock or hardcore."
+Greg Prato of AllMusic stated the opinion that the band sounds like it has two vocalists rather than just one, adding that they "refus[e] to align themselves completely with either hard rock or hardcore."
 Additionally, the band's music incorporates frequent breakdowns.

+The band's influences include Mineral, Knapsack, the Get Up Kids, Grade, At the Drive-In, Orchid, Green Day, Rites Of Spring, Sunny Day Real Estate, NOFX, Rancid, Lagwagon, and Pennywise.